KatynaSada/SparseGO/README.md

 <p align="right">(<a href="#About-The-Project">back to top</a>)</p>

 # Training and testing SparseGO
+- The files needed to train the models are at https://gitlab.com/katynasada/sparsego_data.

 ## Required input files
 Required input files:
 1. Cell feature files: